Scream 7: Filming Locations

 Evans’ House

-One of the most important returning emotional spaces in Scream 7 was filmed at 1024 Club Commons Circle NE in Atlanta.
-Like the best Scream homes, it functions as more than a backdrop — it is part sanctuary, part target.
+One of the film’s most important spaces was shot at 1024 Club Commons Circle NE in Atlanta.
+Like the best Scream houses, it functions as more than a backdrop — part sanctuary, part target.

 Fallbrook Psychiatric Hospital

-The film’s psychiatric-hospital material was shot in Smyrna, Georgia, at 3180 Atlanta Rd SE, adding another clinical, uneasy stop to the movie’s geography of trauma.
+The film’s psychiatric hospital material was shot in Smyrna, Georgia, at 3180 Atlanta Rd SE, adding another clinical and uneasy stop to the movie’s geography of trauma.

 Studio 7

-Midtown Atlanta also played a role in the film’s media-world settings.
-Local reporting confirmed that parts of Scream 7 were shot on the SCAD campus, where Gale Weathers interviews Sidney Evans was constructed for filming.
+Midtown Atlanta also plays a role in the film’s media-world settings.
+Local reporting confirmed that parts of Scream 7 were shot on the SCAD Atlanta campus, where Gale Weathers’ interview set with Sidney Evans was constructed for filming.

 Parker Tavern